aaronbloomfield/ics/hws/hw-networks.md

 This homework will have you explore a few topics related to security vulnerabilities and networking.

 There are three parts to this assignment.
-As part of this assignment, you will have to create a document, called `mst3k-networks.pdf` (where mst3k is your userid), and submit that file.
+As part of this assignment, you will have to create a document, called `networks.pdf` (where mst3k is your userid), and submit that file.
 We aren't looking for any fancy write-up - just an explanation of what you did, and the results you got.
 That being said, it should be legible.
 So make sure you indicate what answers are for what questions, etc.

 You will also have to submit one source code file, `keylogger.py`.